RohitRanga12/Optimize_Pipeline_Azure/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

+- Add more data to the model
+- Add more columns/features with/without existing ones with feature engineering.
+Apply domain knowledge
-1. Add additional parameters to AutoMLConfig
+- Add additional parameters to AutoMLConfig
-2. Give more choices for the hyper-parameters inside RandomParameterSampling, i.e. for C and max_iter
+- Give more choices for the hyper-parameters inside RandomParameterSampling, i.e. for C and max_iter
-3. Try other Parameter Sampling techniques in Hyperdrive
+- Try other Parameter Sampling techniques in Hyperdrive
-4. Try other Early Stopping policies in Hyperdrive
+- Try other Early Stopping policies in Hyperdrive
-5. Train Deep Learning models instead of Logistic Regression, they are capable of improving accuracy further.
+- Train Deep Learning models instead of Logistic Regression, they are capable of improving accuracy further.
 Also include deep learning models in the AutoML feature
-6. We noticed that there is class imbalance in the dataset.
+- We noticed that there is class imbalance in the dataset.
 By using over-sampling techniques on the minority class, we can bring about class balance, and this could potentially improve model performance.
-7. Perform additional data processing such as normalisation, standardisation etc. as required
+- Perform additional data processing such as normalisation, standardisation etc. as required
-8. It might help to store the data permanently in our Datastore.
+- It might help to store the data permanently in our Datastore.
 Currently, we are directly bringing the data from the remote URL to our notebook.
 In future:

             => if the data changes in the remote URL, the results would vary.
 We need to be able to associate model performance with the corresponding data that was used.